AFSP101: Introduction to Africana Studies

 - Journal articles focus on very narrowly defined topics; you'll need a fair amount of background just to know whether any particular journal article can usefully inform your encounters with the local immigrant community.

-The best databases to search for journal articles will be Historical Abstracts and JSTOR, both of which can be accessed via the library homepage: Databases --> History, Religion, & Philosophy.
-Historical Abstracts is in the "History: Secondary Source Databases" section under "Ebsco Databases in History," and JSTOR is under "All Humanities."
+The best databases to search for journal articles will be Historical Abstracts and JSTOR, both of which can be accessed via the library homepage: Databases --> Databases A-Z.

 - News articles will be location- and time-specific.
 As with journal articles, the usefulness of any given news article will be clearer once you have general context in which to place it.

-Augustana's best source of news articles on Africa is Lexis-Nexis Academic.
+Augustana's best source of news articles on Africa is Lexis-Nexis Academic (Library home --> Databases --> Databases A-Z).
 In the menu on the left-hand side of the main search page, select "Sources" --> "Browse for Sources" to identify newspapers from specific African countries.

 On the Internet, the Stanford-sponsored web directory Africa South of the Sahara can help you find websites of African newspapers that are not included in Lexis-Nexis.